Jamie Lynn Spears: Career

-2002–2008: Career beginnings and success with Zoey 101
+2002–2008: Career beginnings and success with All That and Zoey 101

-In February 2002, at age 11, Spears made her acting debut in the Paramount Pictures drama film Crossroads which starred her sister, who portrayed the central character Lucy Wagner.
+In February 2002, at age 10, Spears made her acting debut in the Paramount Pictures drama film Crossroads which starred her sister, who portrayed the central character Lucy Wagner.
 Spears made a cameo, playing the younger version of Britney's character.
-Following Crossroads, Nickelodeon cast Spears as a regular performer in the eighth season of the sketch comedy series All That.
-Spears portrayed various roles through the two seasons she appeared in as well as herself.
-Spears's performance received positive reviews from critics with many complimenting her comedic timing and being a highlight of the show.
-Spears did not return for the series' tenth and final season to pursue other roles on the network.
+In April 2002, Spears walked the runway as a model for Kids R Us fashion show in New York City.
+Following Crossroads, Nickelodeon cast Spears as a regular performer in the sketch comedy series All That for the 2002 season; she appeared on the show through 2004.
+Spears portrayed various roles through the two seasons she appeared.
+Along with the cast of All That, Spears also made appearances on Snick On-Air Dare, Nickelodeon's version of Fear Factor.
+Deciding to pursue other roles on the network, Spears departed from the main cast on the tenth and final season of All That, and only appeared as a guest.
+At age 13, Spears was named as one of the celebrities on Teen People's Young Hollywood/Hot List.

 In August 2004, Spears signed a development deal with Nickelodeon in which she would star as the protagonist in her own scripted television series that would air on the network.
 The series went on to be titled Zoey 101 and Spears portrayed the role of Zoey Brooks.
 The series centered on Zoey and her friends who attend a fictional boarding school, Pacific Coast Academy (PCA).
 Spears recorded the series theme song, titled "Follow Me", which was written by her sister Britney Spears.
-Filmed at Pepperdine University in Malibu, California, the series premiered on January 9, 2005, the network's highest-rated series premiere in over eight years.
+Filmed at Pepperdine University in Malibu, California, the series premiered on January 9, 2005, and was the network's highest-rated series premiere in over eight years.
 Spears won a Young Artist Award and a Nickelodeon Kids' Choice Awards for her performance.
-Nickelodeon announced the fourth season would be the series' last season.
-The series finale, "PCA Confidential", aired on May 2, 2008.
+In September 2007, she won "The High School Sweetheart" award at Us Weeklys Hot Hollywood event.Zoey 101 was positively received by critics and viewers.
+It was nominated for an Emmy for Outstanding Children's Programming, and the show's season 3 finale episode was the second most-watched show across all cable channels that week.
+The series ran for four seasons, with its series finale "PCA Confidential" airing on May 2, 2008.
 Nickelodeon issued a statement shortly after the announcement of Spears being pregnant at the age of 16, stating that the network respected Spears's decision to take responsibility and noting that its primary concern was for her well-being.
+Spears' co-star Sean Flynn praised her as hard-working and talented, telling Nylon: "One of the things that always stood out to me regarding her professionalism was how well she knew her lines.
+I don’t think she ever messed one up.
+She always brought her best work to the table."